 With regard to gun rights, felony domestic violence convictions always result in a firearms ban.
 As for misdemeanor domestic violence convictions, you lose your gun rights only if the crime involved force (or threats of force) such as assault.6

-If you pick up four convictions involving domestic violence, you face an additional criminal charge of being a habitual domestic violence offender.
+If you pick up your fourth conviction involving domestic violence, you face an additional criminal charge of being a habitual domestic violence offender.
 This is a class 5 felony, carrying:

 - 1 to 3 years in Colorado State Prison (with a mandatory 2-year parole), and/or